penright/home-assistant.io/source/_integrations/group.markdown

   type: boolean
   default: false
 icon:
   description: The icon that shows in the front end.
+Only MDI icons are supported at this time.
   required: false
   type: string
 {% endconfiguration %}